The Amazing Nina Simone (film): Production

-Jeff L. Lieberman has said the reason he wanted to make a documentary about Nina Simone was that he was a fan of her music since discovering her in high-school.
-He visited Tryon, NC while touring with his previous film, Re-Emerging: The Jews of Nigeria and met several of the men and women who grew up with Nina in their small, Southern town.
-He approached Nina's three surviving brothers, and several of her longtime band members, including Al Schackman, Lisle Atkinson, Emile Latimer, Gene Perla, and Leopoldo Fleming all who endorsed the project and participated in the research and telling of the story.
+Jeff L. Lieberman has said he wanted to make a documentary about Nina Simone because he was a fan of her music since discovering her in high school.
+He visited Tryon, NC, while touring with his previous film, Re-Emerging: The Jews of Nigeria and met several men and women who grew up with Nina in their small, Southern town.
+He approached Nina's three surviving brothers, and several of her longtime band members, including Al Schackman, Lisle Atkinson, Emile Latimer, Gene Perla, and Leopoldo Fleming, all of whom endorsed the project and participated in the research and telling of the story.

 Release

-The film made its festival premiere at FIPA: Festival International De Programmes Audiovisuels in Biarritz, France in January, 2015 and had three special advance screenings in Harlem's Jackie Robinson Park, opening The Tryon International Film Festival in Tryon, NC and in Nyack, NY, home of Sam Waymon, and where much of the film was shot.
-The film opened in New York and Los Angeles on October 16, 2015 and nationwide on October 23rd, 2015.
+The film made its festival premiere at FIPA: Festival International De Programmes Audiovisuels in Biarritz, France, in January 2015 and had three special advance screenings in Harlem's Jackie Robinson Park, opening The Tryon International Film Festival in Tryon, NC and in Nyack, NY, home of Sam Waymon, and where much of the film was shot.
+The film opened in New York and Los Angeles on October 16, 2015, and nationwide on October 23, 2015.